jonathanjackson-1/insurance_churn_analysis/README.md

 ### Project Resources
 Based on a public dataset of auto-insurance customers found on Kaggle. *(Accessible [here](https://www.kaggle.com/datasets/merishnasuwal/auto-insurance-churn-analysis-dataset?select=address.csv))*

-The project uses Posgresql to support data cleaning/manipulation/extraction, Tableau for all data visualizations, and Python for all data modeling purposes.
+The project uses Postgresql to support data cleaning/manipulation/extraction, Tableau for all data visualizations, and Python for all data modeling purposes.

 ### Size of Dataset
 This dataset is based on 4 tables (“address”, “customer”, “demographic”, “termination”), each containing information linked to a customer’s tenure with a hypothetical auto insurance company.